بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 1. A debate between Bediüzzaman and the ma’nawî collective personality that encourages dissipation (safahat) and opens the door to anarchy:

 One time, I was sitting by the window in Eskishehir Prison during Republic Day.
-The older girls of the high school across the street from the prison were laughing and dancing in the schoolyard.
+The older girls of the high school opposite the prison were laughing and dancing in the schoolyard.
 Suddenly, their situation fifty years later appeared to me in a ma’nawî cinema.
 I saw that forty-fifty of those fifty-sixty girls and students had become earth in the grave and were suffering torment.
 And ten of them, at the age of seventy or eighty, became ugly because they did not preserve their ‘iffah in their youth; they were hated by those from whom they expected to be loved.
 I witnessed it with complete certainty and wept at their pitiable states.
 Some of my friends in prison heard my weeping and came and asked me about it.
 I told them, "Leave me alone for now and go."

 Yes, what I saw was haqiqah, not imagination.
 Just as the summer and autumn are followed by winter, so the summer of youth and the autumn of old age are followed by the winter of the grave and barzakh.
 If there were a cinema showing the future events of fifty years later, just as in a cinema, the events of fifty years ago are shown in the present, and if the people of dhalâlah and dissipation were to be shown their situation fifty or sixty years later, they would weep with hatred and sorrow at what they are laughing at now and their haram pleasures.